PageAudit

 96% of websites fail WCAG compliance.
 If you have ever run an accessibility scan and felt overwhelmed by the results, you are not alone.
 The good news: a small number of error types account for the vast majority of violations, and most of them are straightforward to fix.

-We analyzed scan data from thousands of pages checked through PageAuditors and identified the five WCAG violations that appear most frequently.
+We analyzed scan data from thousands of pages checked through PageAuditors and identified the seven WCAG violations that appear most frequently.
 This guide shows you exactly what each error means, why it matters, and how to fix it with real code examples.
+Each section includes the exact error message you will see in automated scanners, step-by-step fix instructions, and before-and-after code.

 1. Insufficient Color Contrast (WCAG 1.4.3)